Redocly/redocly-cli/docs/rules/ruleset-templates.md

 To edit/adjust the rules you use in your own projects, [configure your rules](./configure-rules.md) accordingly to override any settings from the original ruleset.

 On this page, each ruleset is included for each of the supported API description formats.
-You can use this information for your own reference, or copy/paste them in order to use separate configuration for each API format.
+You can use this information for your own reference, or copy/paste them in order to use [separate configuration for each API](../configuration/apis.md).
-Consult the relevant section below, each code sample is formatted to be included in `redocly.yaml` directly.
+Consult the format-specific sections below, each code sample is formatted to be included in `redocly.yaml` directly.

 More information and examples for individual rules can be found in the [built-in rules documentation](./built-in-rules.md).